 2022

 On Friday, March 18, 2022, IFFO presented a virtual Screen Summit featuring talks, networking, and one-on-one meetings with industry executives.
-Guest speakers included Sort Of co-creators Fab Filippo and Bilal Baig, Catherine Mathys (Canada Media Fund), and Hometown Hero Kurt Smeaton, creator of CHILDREN RUIN EVERYTHING.
+Guest speakers included Sort Of co-creators Fab Filippo and Zaiba Baig, Catherine Mathys (Canada Media Fund), and Hometown Hero Kurt Smeaton, creator of CHILDREN RUIN EVERYTHING.

 The program also offered 1:1 virtual pitch meetings with development and broadcast executives from CBC, Blue Ant Media, APTN, Warner Bros., and other industry partners, providing participants with direct access to decision-makers.